Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

 Do Not Procrastinate:

 Apply for life insurance as soon as possible.
 The longer you wait to apply, the higher your premiums will be.
 Life insurance quoting rates increase by approximately 5% yearly and over 10% per year as you get older in your 60s.
-If you need life insurance, apply as soon as possible and lock in your rates.
+If you need life insurance, apply as soon as possible to lock in your rates.

 On top of that, the older you get, the more health conditions you will develop, and the premium could drastically rise to the point where your premiums may not be affordable, or you could even be declined.